7ep/r3z/docs/development_handbook.md

 BDD files will often have a suffix of "BDD".
 See "EnteringTimeBDD" for a sample.

 Note that there is a type in the system called "UserStory" and one called "BDDScenario", both of which are in the test source code.
-All the user stories are located in src/test/kotlin/coverosR3z/bdd, and if you "find usages" on any of them (e.g. EditTimeUserStory), it will lead to the related scenario, such as:

-    editTime - An employee should be able to edit the number of hours worked from a previous time entry

-Examine that method for an example of how this works.

 Once all the tests are complete, you will see the BDD results written to build/bdd